bestwebsoft/Limit-attempts-wordpress-plugin/readme.txt

 > 	* Event time
 > * Summary diagram with login attempts statistic and prevented hacking attempts in the settings page and in a dashboard widget
 > * Configure all subsites on the network
+> * You can use Limit Attempts Captcha for default forms
 > * Get answer to your support question within one business day ([Support Policy](https://bestwebsoft.com/support-policy/))
 >
 > [Upgrade to Pro Now](https://bestwebsoft.com/products/wordpress/plugins/limit-attempts/?k=cb8137a688618f00aad733d4b0b2d014)